Transcranial magnetic stimulation

 How it works

-In transcranial magnetic stimulation (TMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.
+In repetitive transcranial magnetic stimulation (rTMS), an electromagnetic coil placed against the scalp creates a magnetic field that stimulates certain areas of the brain.

 Why it's done

-Depression is a treatable condition, but for some people, standard treatments aren't effective.
-Repetitive transcranial magnetic stimulation (rTMS) is typically used when standard treatments such as medications and talk therapy (psychotherapy) don't work.
+Depression is a treatable condition.
+But for some people, standard treatments aren't effective.
+Repetitive TMS may be used when standard treatments such as medicines, and talk therapy, known as psychotherapy, don't work.

-Repetitive transcranial magnetic stimulation (rTMS) is a noninvasive form of brain stimulation used for depression.
-Unlike vagus nerve stimulation or deep brain stimulation, rTMS does not require surgery or implantation of electrodes.
+Repetitive TMS is a noninvasive form of brain stimulation.
+Unlike vagus nerve stimulation or deep brain stimulation, rTMS does not require surgery or implanting electrodes.
 And, unlike electroconvulsive therapy (ECT), rTMS doesn't cause seizures or memory loss.
 It also doesn't require the use of anesthesia, which puts people in a sleep-like state.